 - It’s an autoimmune disease.
 Psoriasis is caused by your body’s immune system: White blood cells that should fight off diseases attack your skin cells instead.

 Your doctor may figure out the reason your scalp flakes or itches just from your symptoms.
 To be sure, she may look at a small piece of skin from your scalp under a microscope or send it to a lab.

 If you have mild dandruff because your scalp is greasy or oily, you may just try a regular, gentle shampoo.

 If that doesn’t help, some shampoos are made to control dandruff.
-They may have zinc pyrithione (Head & Shoulders), coal tar (Neutrogena T/Gel), salicylic acid (Neutrogena T/Sal), selenium sulfide (Selsun Blue), or ketoconazole (Nizoral).
+They may have zinc pyrithione (Head & Shoulders, Free & Clear), coal tar (Neutrogena T/Gel), salicylic acid (Neutrogena T/Sal), selenium sulfide (Selsun Blue), or ketoconazole (Nizoral).
 Tea tree oil is an alternative treatment for dandruff.
 Follow the directions on the shampoo bottle.